 For example, an organization with 500 employees and an average annual salary of $65,000 that loses 90 employees per year to turnover has an annual employee turnover cost of just over $3,000,000.
 We calculate this cost using industry averages for how much it costs to find, hire, and onboard a new employee.

 Though you may be shocked by your business’ annual cost of employee turnover, take a deep breath and consider this a wake-up call.
 There's no need to take a glass-half-empty approach to this information.
 This is an opportunity to save your company a significant amount of money each and every year by focusing on improving your attrition rate.

 Once you know why employees are leaving, you can take measures to address the problem(s) and keep your people from walking out the door.
 In addition to finding solutions to the issues that came up in your exit interviews and surveys, think more generally about ways you can improve morale, build a culture of recognition, and stay receptive to feedback in order to improve your current work environment.
-For recommendations on how to reduce employee turnover, we suggest the following article: 7 Easy Ways to Solve High Employee Turnover.
+For recommendations on how to reduce employee turnover, we suggest the following article: 11 Easy Ways to Reduce Employee Turnover.